 Further, the generation unit 102b selects at least two or more physical quantities according to the tactile feeling to be presented and also generates tactile information for presenting a predetermined tactile feeling based on the physical quantities that have been selected.
-In the present embodiment, in order to synthesize a plurality of physical quantities as bases, the generation unit 102b may select at least two or more physical quantities according to the tactile feeling to be presented and generate tactile information for presenting a predetermined tactile feeling based on the physical quantities that have been selected.
-As an example, physical quantities include at least electricity and include force, temperature, vibration, and/or time and space, and the generation unit 102b may select, out of the physical quantities, at least two or more physical quantities and generate tactile information.
+In the present embodiment, as an example, in order to synthesize a plurality of physical quantities as bases, the generation unit 102b may select at least two or more physical quantities according to the tactile feeling to be presented and generate tactile information for presenting a predetermined tactile feeling based on the physical quantities that have been selected.
+As an example, physical quantities include at least electricity and include force, temperature, vibration, and/or spatiotemporal changes of the electricity, force, temperature, vibration, and the like, and the generation unit 102b may select, out of the physical quantities, at least two or more physical quantities and generate tactile information.
+As another example, the generation unit 102b may select physical quantities by making association with at least two axes among the roughness and smoothness axis according to force, the hardness and softness axis according to vibration, and the dryness and wetness axis according to temperature in accordance with the tactile feeling to be presented.
 When presenting a tactile feeling due to a temporal change in force, the generation unit 102b may select at least electrical and spatiotemporal physical quantities so as to generate tactile information.
 The generation unit 102b may select the first and second types of tactile stimuli defined in the tactile sensation definition file 106a as the plurality of physical quantities.
-The generation unit 102b may select a plurality of physical quantities and generate tactile information for the purpose of presenting a tactile feeling set by the above-described presentation tactile feeling setting unit 102a.
+The generation unit 102b may select a plurality of physical quantities and generate tactile information for the purpose of presenting a tactile feeling set by the abovedescribed presentation tactile feeling setting unit 102a.
 As an example, referring to the object tactile feeling database 106b, the generation unit 102b may determine a tactile feeling corresponding to information from the tactile sensor obtained from the input means 120 and 112 and generate tactile information based on a plurality of physical quantities such as an electrical stimulus and the like in order to present the tactile feeling.

 An explanation will be given now regarding encoding accompanied by the synthesis of a plurality of physical quantities performed by the generation unit 102b.
 For example, when presenting a "soft" tactile feeling to a hand, there is no tactile signal capable of presenting "softness" by the above-described tactile presentation module alone, and it is necessary to spatiotemporally change a tactile signal that is presented in each tactile element of the haptic primary colors in accordance with motion information (motion data, etc.) indicating how much the hand has pushed the object.
-In 5 addition, the user's body movements do not always match completely in a situation where a physical experience is recorded by the external input device 120 or the input unit 112 and in a situation where the physical experience is experienced by means of the external output device 140 and 10 the output unit 114, and, if the same tactile sensation control signal is presented under different movement situations, different tactile feelings will be perceived.
-Therefore, it is important that, instead of simply presenting the recorded tactile information without any change, the tactile informa- 15 tion conversion device 100 performs appropriate conversion according to the difference in body movements.
+In addition, the user's body movements do not always match completely in a situation where a physical experience is recorded by the external input device 120 or the input unit 112 and in a situation where the physical experience is experienced by means of the external output device 140 and the output unit 114, and, if the same tactile sensation control signal is presented under different movement situations, different tactile feelings will be perceived.
+Therefore, it is important that, instead of simply presenting the recorded tactile information without any change, the tactile information conversion device 100 performs appropriate conversion 5 according to the difference in body movements.